-The WCPI General Internship program strives to develop the next generation of women leaders in public policy and in nonprofit organizations.
+The General Internship program strives to develop the next generation of women leaders in public policy and in the nonprofit sector.
 Interns are responsible for assisting WCPI staff in our programmatic and administrative work.
-Such work includes assisting with our congressional briefings and other events on Capitol Hill.
-Interns who complete the internship will have a better understanding of policy issues important to women and their families and the operations of a nonprofit organization.
+Such work includes publishing our Weekly Legislative Update and assisting with our congressional briefings and other events on Capitol Hill.
+Interns who complete the internship will have a better understanding of policy issues important to women and girls and the operations of a nonprofit organization.

 Successful interns have a demonstrated interest in women’s issues, excellent written and oral communication skills, careful attention to detail, and can work independently and as part of a team.
-They are proficient with Microsoft Excel; while not required, previous experience with social media platforms is a plus.
+They are proficient with the Microsoft Office Suite; while not required, previous experience with social media platforms is a plus.

-The internship is open to undergraduate students of all disciplines/majors.
+This paid internship is open to current undergraduate students, and those who have graduated within the past 6 months, of all disciplines/majors.
 Interns are expected to work 35-40 hours per week, Monday through Friday; accommodations can be made for student’s class schedules.

 How to Apply

-The Women’s Congressional Policy Institute considers bipartisan women’s political leadership as its core value.
-Since 1995, our mission of bringing women policymakers together across party lines and women’s leadership programs have set us apart from other advocacy organizations.
-In 500 words or less, please explain why you are interested in interning at WCPI, specifically, and why our mission and programs are important to you.
+Our mission to bring together a community of bipartisan women policymakers and trusted partners to advance issues of importance to women, develop the next generation of women leaders, and foster a more effective and representative democracy sets us apart from other advocacy organizations.
+In 500 words or less, please explain why you are interested in interning at WCPI, specifically, why our mission and programs are important to you.

 The application deadline for each application cycle is 5 p.m.
 Eastern (no exceptions) and are as follows:

-- Summer internship application cycle: Opens December 1- Closes February 15
+- Summer internship application cycle: Opens December 15- February 1

-- Fall internship application cycle: Opens April 20- Closes June 15
+- Fall internship application cycle: Opens May 1- June 10

-- Winter/Spring internship application cycle: Opens September 1- Closes November 15
+- Winter/Spring internship application cycle: Opens September 15- November 1

-Please submit your application to email@example.com and indicate “General Internship” in the subject line.
+Please submit your application and inquiries to firstname.lastname@example.org and indicate “General Internship” in the subject line.

 Essential Duties and Responsibilities